svaarala/duktape/doc/memory-management.rst

 * Using string values as "data buffers" which are continuously manipulated (appended or predended to, sliced, etc) is very inefficient and causes a lot of garbage collection churn.
-Buffer objects should be used instead, but these are not part of the Ecmascript standard.
+Buffer objects should be used instead, but these are not part of the ECMAScript standard.

 Memory management of strings
 ----------------------------